Radio Margaret River Apps Launched at Community Celebration

 The crowds were entertained by live music from Spiff and Fifi, the Mitch Baker Duo, Mike Goodwin and DjERIK closed the show.
 Discover Deadly Education Centre and Wildlife Sanctuary were on hand with a couple of popular snakes for petting.

-The fun filled afternoon was made possible by a Regional Arts Resilience grant from Regional Arts W.A supported by the State Governments Royalties for Regions Program as part of the Regional Arts and Cultural Investment Program.
+The fun filled afternoon was made possible by a Regional Arts Resilience grant from Regional Arts WA supported by the State Government’s Regional Arts and Cultural Investment Program.